labs13-clone/back-end/README.md

 ## Get user ID out of the req.headers.users which is populated in the auth middleware
 - **GET /api/users**
   - Get logged in user profile information
-    - Can be used to see if the user is logged in
     - Can be used to get the role of the user
+    - Can be used to get the user's picture or nickname
 - **GET /api/categories**
   - Get an array of categories for:
     - Create Challenge Form
     - Search Challenges Category Filter
+- **POST /api/categories/challenges**
+  - Attach categories to challenges:
+    - Accepts a single category or multiple categories
 - **POST /api/challenges**
   - Create a new code challenge
 - **PUT /api/challenges**
   - Edit a code challenge
-    - Users can edit unapproved challenges they created
-    - Admins can edit any unapproved challenges
     - Admins can approve a challenge
 - **GET /api/challenges**
   - Get code challenge(s)
+    - All users can get approved challenges
+    - Filter challenges by numerous query parameters
     - Users can get unapproved challenges they created
     - Admins can get any unapproved challenges
-    - Users and Admins can get any approved challenges
-    - Users and Admins can filter challenges by difficulty
 - **POST /api/submissions**
   - Create a new submission
     - User is starting a code challenge
-- **PUT /api/submissions**
-  - Edit a submission
-    - Users can only edit submissions they created
-    - Users can update their answer
-    - Users can retake a challenge they already completed
 - **GET /api/submissions**
   - Get submission(s)
-    - Users can get submissions they created
+    - Users can get all submissions they created
-    - Users can get all submissions they have completed
+    - Users can get all submissions they completed
-    - Users can get all submissions they started on
+    - Users can get all submissions they started
     - Users can get a submission for a specific challenge
+- **PUT /api/submissions/exec**
+  - User executed code client-side while attempting a challenge
+    - Users can optionally update their answer
-- **PUT /api/validation**
+- **PUT /api/submissions/test**
+  - User executed tests client-side while attempting a challenge
-  - Validate a submission's answer
+    - Users can optionally update their answer
+- **PUT /api/submissions/attempt**
+  - User submitted their solution for a code challenge
     - Users can optionally update their answer when validating
+- **PUT /api/submissions/reset**
+  - User can reset an already completed challenge to retake it

 # Getting user profile information